-This easy Mexican Chicken and Rice Skillet is a quick, one-pan dinner made with simple pantry staples—and it’s always a family favorite.
+This easy Mexican Chicken and Rice Skillet is a quick, one-pan dinner made with simple pantry staples – and it’s always a family favorite.
 With just a few basic ingredients and minimal prep, you’ll have a kid-friendly meal on the table in 30 minutes or less!

-Also, you can use any cheese that melts well, swap in a frozen pepper-onion mix, or skip the chopped veggies altogether in a pinch… but if you have time, the fresh onion and bell pepper are really worth it here!
+- You can use any cheese that melts well, swap in a frozen pepper-onion mix, or skip the chopped veggies altogether in a pinch… but if you have time, the fresh onion and bell pepper are really worth it here!

 Printable recipe